benbjohnson/litestream.io/content/guides/systemd.md

 layout: docs
 menu:
   docs:
-    parent: "getting-started"
+    parent: "guides"
-weight: 220
+weight: 320
 ---

-This tutorial will get you running Litestream as a systemd service on Debian-based operating systems such as Ubuntu.
+This guide will get you running Litestream as a systemd service on Debian-based operating systems such as Ubuntu.
 Running as a background service means that Litestream will always run in the background and restart automatically if the server restarts.
 It assumes you are comfortable with using a command line.

-_This tutorial should take approximately 10 minutes to complete._
+_This should take approximately 10 minutes to complete._

 ## Prerequisites

-This tutorial assumes you have read the [Replicating a single database](/getting-started/basic/) tutorial already.
+This guide assumes you have read the [_Replicating a single database_](/getting-started/basic/) tutorial already.
 Please read that to understand the basic operation of Litestream.